MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-odbc.md

 + On Ubuntu: `sudo apt-get install unixodbc-devel unixodbc-bin unixodbc`
 + On SLES: `sudo zypper install unixODBC`

-For more information, SQL Server documentation provide in-depth instructions for [installing unixODBC](https://docs.microsoft.com/sql/connect/odbc/linux/installing-the-driver-manager) on a variety of operating system.
+For more information, SQL Server documentation provide in-depth instructions for [installing unixODBC](https://docs.microsoft.com/sql/connect/odbc/linux/installing-the-driver-manager) on a variety of Linux operating systems.
 Alternatively, you can go to the [unixODBC web site](http://www.unixodbc.org/), download the software, and follow instructions on the site.

 ## Step 2: Install or verify ODBC drivers

+ODBC drivers must be installed on the machine running R Server or R Client.
+Use the following instructions to check ODBC driver status for each operating system.

+**On Windows**

+1. Search for *odbc data sources* to find the ODBC Data Source Administrator (64-bit) application.
+2. In ODBC Data Source Administrator > Drivers tab, review the currently installed drivers.
+3. Use the Download links below, or do a web search, to get any additional driver you need.
+4. Install the driver using instructions provided by the vendor.

+**On Linux**

+**ODBC download sites for commonly used databases**

-Drivers for commonly used databases are often pre-installed with the operating system or database management system, but most can be downloaded from vendor web sites.
+Drivers for commonly used databases might be pre-installed with the operating system or database management system, but if not, most can be downloaded from database vendor web sites.

-ODBC drivers must be installed on your local machine running R Server or R Client, as well as the remote database server.
-Local drivers are used by the database client library to connect to remote data sources.

 The following table provides links to download pages for several data platforms.

 Data platform | Driver download pages and instructions|
 -------------|---------------------------------|